 Endings are beginnings.
 It is an ecological insight–one that poets, like others, have been meditating for some time.
 So where are we at the end of our exploration of American environmental writing?
 To go back to our beginning: what does it mean to be green (or: organic, ecocritical, environmental, natural) in our reading and writing?
 You are exploring that in your projects.

 Consider this poem by Denise Levertov, “The Almost-Island.”

 Or this: a poem that–it seems to me–echoes back and forward through thoughts we have been encountering.
 In any case, it takes me back to my first post in this class–thinking about literature from the field-guide view, which led me to thoughts of a world that will someday live without us.
 It is W.S.
-Merwin, currently the U.S. Poet Laureate, and like Wendell Berry, considered one of America’s important voices in literary environmentalism.
+Merwin, former U.S. Poet Laureate, and like Wendell Berry, considered one of America’s important voices in literary environmentalism.

 BY W. S. MERWINEvery year without knowing it I have passed the dayWhen the last fires will wave to meAnd the silence will set outTireless travelerLike the beam of a lightless starThen I will no longerFind myself in life as in a strange garmentSurprised at the earthAnd the love of one womanAnd the shamelessness of menAs today writing after three days of rainHearing the wren sing and the falling ceaseAnd bowing not knowing to what